hilton/hilton.github.com/music/index.md

 layout: music
 ---

 Peter is an experienced amateur early music singer - baritone/bass - focused on renaissance polyphony.
-During his recent sabbatical in London (July-December 2014), Peter sang with various ensembles and attending a number of workshops.
+Since 2010, Peter has been singing with various ensembles and attending a number of workshops.

 <div class="row">
 <div class="col-md-4">